-In T+SC, two Primary Caregivers (plus a designated substitute) and four Secondary Caregivers were assigned to each subgroup of children.
-Primary Caregivers were required to work 5 days per wk. staggered so that at least one was present every day, whereas Secondary Caregivers did not change their employment schedules, which tended to be approximately 24 hrs. on and 72 hrs. off.
-Figure 5-5 presents the mean number of consecutive days worked for Primary and Secondary Caregivers in T+SC and all caregivers in TO and NoI, calculated in the manner described above.
-Generally, caregivers worked approximately 1.2 days in a row, occasionally working longer than 24 hours or returning on a second day to substitute for other caregivers.
-After Structural Changes, however, Primary, but not Secondary, Caregivers in T+SC worked between 3-4 consecutive days in a row, reflecting the staggered schedule that insured at least one Primary Caregiver was present every day.
+24 hr on and 72 hr off.
+Figure 6 presents the mean number of consecutive days worked for Primary and Secondary Caregivers in T+SC and all caregivers in TO and NoI, calculated in the manner described above.
+Generally, caregivers worked approximately 1.2 days in a row, occasionally working longer than 24 hr or returning on a second day to substitute for other caregivers.
+After structural changes, however, Primary, but not Secondary, Caregivers in T+SC worked between 3 and 4 consecutive days in a row, reflecting the staggered schedule that insured at least one Primary Caregiver was present every day.